marcanuy/simplicity/README.md

 # simplicity
-A set of Bash scripts to ease Duplicity usage.
+A set of Bash scripts to ease Duplicity interactive usage.

 Designed for using [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3) as the backup server in mind.
+It handles credentials and keep server URL so you can focus on specifying just Duplicity actions.

 ### Getting Started